 Who should use a pulse oximeter?

-- Diagnosed with coronavirus: either clinically or positive test result AND
+- diagnosed with COVID-19: either clinically or positive test result and

 How does COVID Oximetry @home work?